-In ‘Oh Who is that Young Sinner’ Houseman addresses the fear and hatred of homosexuality in England in the late 1800s and early 1900s.
 The poem explores themes of discrimination, sexuality, and justice/injustice.
-Throughout the poem, the poet creates a solemn and depressing mood through a commanding and prejudicial tone.
+Throughout ‘Oh Who is that Young Sinner,’ the poet creates a solemn and depressing mood through a commanding and prejudicial tone.

 Explore Oh Who is that Young Sinner